JuanitaSmith/datascience_blog_using_linear_regression/project1_data_science_blog/README.md

 - Environment was build using Anaconda.
 - Python 3.10 interpreter was used.
 - Refer to `requirements.txt` for libraries and versions needed to build your environment.

+- Use command `conda install -r requirements.txt` or `pip install -r requirements.txt` to rebuild the environment automatically.

-- refer to `environment.yaml` for environment setup used
+- refer to `environment.yaml` for environment setup

 ## 3. Project Motivation<a name="motivation"></a>